sibanez12/dctcp-ns2/README.md

 5. Please identify the External IP address of the machine you are running the simulations on and navigate to http://<IP_ADDRESS> or to http://localhost if you are running on a local machine.
+Click on a link to view the corresponding figure.

 Additional Notes